Insurance11 min read

 Timed mixed sets80%+

-The real passing score requirement is lower, but this buffer reduces retake risk.
+The real passing score is 70%, but this 80%+ buffer reduces retake risk.
+Candidates who schedule before hitting the buffer often retake, and each retake costs another $52.

 Exam-Day Strategy

-5. Keep pace near 50 questions per hour.
+4. Keep pace near 50 questions per hour (roughly 1.5 minutes per question).

 What to Master for Property Questions